 Much like searching with Google, Archeio’s smart search technology enables energy professionals to easily find relevant oilfield information using any device, such as tablets and smart phones.
 Energy companies often amass large unstructured data sets and hundreds of thousands of documents related to oil & gas wells, also known as well files.

-Archeio’s new well file software-as-a-service (SaaS) offering applies intelligent algorithms to classify and structure this data.
+Archeio’s new well file software is a software-as-a-service (SaaS) offering which applies intelligent algorithms in order to classify and structure this data.
 Additionally, the solution features map visualization and data analytics to display data in a variety of ways.
 The cloud-based software not only improves well information management and lowers information technology costs it also serves as a centralized hub for energy companies to securely share well information with partners, investors, and contractors.
 The software has already been used to expedite oil & gas property acquisitions and divestitures.
 With A&D activity on the rise Archeio is proving to be well positioned to help the industry streamline the data transition process when assets are bought and sold.

 Archeio was founded in 2015 by Rex Womble and Chetan Chouhan, who recognized the critical need for a new generation of well file software in the petroleum industry.
 Womble, who serves as CEO, is a Dallas native with a track record of success working at software companies like Telligent (acquired by Verint).
 As CTO, Chouhan brings more than 20 years of technology experience to Archeio, which includes numerous product development successes for Fortune 500 companies.